 - When performed, will your monologue need a specific performance style?

-Arabic, English, Dutch, French, German, Hindi, Italian, Japanese, Korean, Mandarin, Spanish, Swedish, Portuguese
+Arabic, Auslan, English, Dutch, French, German, Hindi, Italian, Japanese, Korean, Mandarin, Spanish, Swedish, Portuguese, and Indigenous languages.

-The Judging Panel and the performers of the monologues can work with monologues in the following styles:
+The performers of the monologues can work with monologues in the following styles:

 Auslan, Music, Puppetry, Poetry, Song